First of all, please have some important things in consideration:

-The test setup source is my Sony Walkman NWZ-E584 (Sound output on level 20) using lossless and lossy classical, pop and hard n’ heavy music.
+The test setup source right now is my Sony Walkman NW-A45, using lossless and lossy classical, pop and hard n’ heavy music.
 With my Walkman I don’t have the need to use a stand alone headphone amp with these earphones, unless I feel they actually need juice and that was never the case.

 Now I’ll write a little about the company.

 KZ also known as Knowledge Zenith is a Chinese company based in the city of Shenzhen and established in 2013.
 As for it’s size, they claimed to have from 11 to 50 employees on their old official site.
 That’s about all that is officially known about KZ.
 Some sites claim that one of the founders worked for Audio Technica, but I don’t have solid evidenceabout that.

 Besides that I can tell you that they made the IE8, a model

 cloned very inspired on the IE80 from Sennheiser and also the ZS5 and ZS6 models also cloned very inspired on the Campfire Audio Andromeda IEM.

 I now give you dear reader the Journeyman’s fast guide to KZ earphones in all it’s boring glory!

 To be sincere all the models below do sound great for the price asked unless stated otherwise.

 The earphones are “reviewed” in order of purchase, the bottom of the list has my newest acquisition.

 – So cheap you can actually give them to coworkers and kids.